adriandelr/docs/md/the-web.md

 ## Rendering

+Once the message exchange is successful, we fetch the file (HTML document).

-After a successful excahnge of message, we retrieve the file(HTML Document).
-The browser reads it and renders the DOM(Document Object Model) that contains references to our resources.
+The browser processes the file and displays the DOM (Document Object Model), which includes references to our resources.